 A team of trained Healthwatch Gloucestershire volunteers will now visit local groups that provide support for service users, their families and unpaid carers.
 These conversations will largely be carried out in the form of a focus groups and will help form a report which will be presented to the health and community services later this year.

-Patients and their families are also being asked to share their views and experiences in an online survey which closes Monday 30 September: https://www.smartsurvey.co.uk/s/GloucMHSM/
+Patients and their families are also being asked to share their views and experiences in an online survey which now closes on Saturday 30 November: https://www.smartsurvey.co.uk/s/GloucMHSM/